jugshaurya/showcase/mdx-blogs/cpp.md

 ## and c++-string

-- c++ string is builtin top of cstring and is a String Class which stores characters as sequence of bytes.
+- c++ string is builtin on top of cstring and is a String Class that stores characters as a sequence of bytes.
-- memory is allocated dynamically(no need to get length of string first).
+- memory is allocated dynamically(no need to get the length of the string first).
 - available in `#include<string>`
 - take input via cin (till whitespace)
-- use `getline(cin, variable)` to get complete line as input
+- use `getline(cin, variable)` to get the complete line as input
-- Checking if a character exist in a string or not. - return str.find(ch) != string::npos
+- Checking if a character exists in a string or not. - return str.find(ch) != string::npos
 - methods on str object (str.method())

 ```cpp